 Livestream

 The School of Design & Production presents the return of its wildly popular themed multimedia show of lighting and sound.
-Mentored by industry leaders and UNCSA faculty members Eric Rimes, Josh Selander and Clifton Taylor, lighting designers showcase their creativity and proficiency working with the latest
+Mentored by industry leaders and UNCSA faculty members Eric Rimes, Josh Selander and Clifton Taylor, lighting designers showcase their creativity and proficiency

-equipment on loan from industry partners.
-With original compositions by students in
+working with the latest equipment on loan from industry partners.
+With original compositions

-of the past year.
+and accomplishments of the past year.

 Contemporary Voices: A Virtual Theater Festival